-- Isosurface: a simple isosurface through a scalar field - Colored Isosurface: an isosurface through a scalar field colored by a second field - Double Isosurface: two simple isosurfaces through a scalar field, for both a negative and a positive iso-value (typically used for orbitals) - · Multi Isosurface: multiple isosurfaces colored by isovalue - Colored cut plane: a plane through some field, colored by the values of the field - Contours cut plane: a plane through some field, with contour lines on the plane to show the values of the field - Contours(+/-) cut plane: a plane through some field, with contour lines on the plane to show the values of the field, with negative contours using dashed lines - Vector Field: many vectors on a grid, pointing as directed by some vector field.
+- Isosurface: a simple isosurface through a scalar field - Colored Isosurface: an isosurface through a scalar field colored by a second field - Isosurface with Phase: an isosurfaces through a scalar field, colored by the complex phase (or sign for a real field).
+Typically used for orbitals. - · Multi Isosurface: multiple isosurfaces colored by isovalue - Colored cut plane: a plane through some field, colored by the values of the field - Contours cut plane: a plane through some field, with contour lines on the plane to show the values of the field - Contours(+/-) cut plane: a plane through some field, with contour lines on the plane to show the values of the field, with negative contours using dashed lines - Vector Field: many vectors on a grid, pointing as directed by some vector field.
 You can get a vector field by calculating the gradient of some other field for example.
-You can do this via the Calculated Fields menu command.
+You can do this via the Calculated Fields menu command. - StreamLines: an alternative to visualize a vector field.